 “Alternative milks will be a big part of the solution.
 The consumer-demand curve is already shifting,” Starbucks CEO Kevin Johnson said in an interview.

-While we’re all for urging customers to ditch dairy, we have a news flash for the coffee chain: The ball is in its court.
+While we’re all for pushing vegan choices, we have a news flash for the coffee chain: The ball is in its court.
 Vegans, environmentalists, people with lactose intolerance, and other customers have been urging Starbucks to eliminate its dairy-free milk surcharge since the chain began offering vegan milk years ago.

 — PETA (@peta) January 22, 2020